glendude/ECE281_git/Git_Nibbles.md

 - The reasons these tools exist and why they make our lives easier
 - A condensed history of git and Github's place within the general GNU movement
 - Git vs Github
-- How to get started using git
+- How to get started using Git
 - How to get started using Github

 ## Why?